Attractions closed and events canceled amid coronavirus outbreak - Local News 8

 The Thailand Grand Prix announced its postponement, and there’s speculation that the Vietnam Grand Prix will not go on as scheduled on April 5.

 No cultural corner is immune to the outbreak.
 Several musical artists have canceled tour dates in Asia, including BTS and Green Day.
-Green Day’s website indicates it plans to resume touring in Moscow this spring.
+Green Day’s website indicates that the band plans to resume touring in Moscow this spring.

 As to whether you should cancel or keep any upcoming travel plans, it’s a personal calculation for each traveler.